This topic describes the terminology and protection configuration process for Web Application Firewall (WAF).

 After you add a web service to WAF, you can perform the following steps to configure protection rules for the web service.
 The protection configuration process varies based on the method that you use to add the web service to WAF.

 If you want to configure different protection rules for domain names that are hosted on a cloud service instance, you must manually add the domain names as protected objects in WAF.
-For more information, see Manually add protected objects.
+For more information, see Protected objects and protected object groups.

 The domain names that are added to WAF in CNAME record mode are automatically added as protected objects in WAF.

 2. (Optional) Add a protected object to a protected object group.

 If you want to configure the same protection rules for multiple protected objects, you can add the protected objects to a protected object group and then configure protection rules for the protected object group.
 The protection rules of the protected object group take effect for all protected objects in the group.